HEALTH

 • A hospital visit: Breast lifts are often performed in hospitals or private surgical clinics.

 • Anaesthesia: Mastoplexy is an invasive surgery, which means it involves surgical instruments entering the body by puncturing or cutting tissue.
 This means anaesthetic is required.
-A breast lift can be performed while the patient is under general anaesthetic or given a local anaesthetic and sedatives.
+A breast lift can be performed while the patient is under general anaesthesia or given a local anaesthetic and sedatives.
 If you prefer, check which your surgeon plans to use first.

 • No overnight stay: Two or three hours is the typical amount of time it takes for the surgery to be completed, and you can go home later the same day.